shubh-srivastava/movie_recommender_system/README.md

 # Movie Recommender System

 ## Overview
 This project implements a **content-based movie recommender system** that suggests movies similar to a user’s selected title.
-The model is deployed for seamless access via **Heroku**.

 The system analyzes movie metadata (genres, description, keywords, etc.) to compute similarities and presents the top recommendations.

-## Demo
-Check out the walkthrough video: "Content-Based Recommender System with Heroku Deployment" ([youtube.com](https://www.youtube.com/watch?v=1xtrIEwY_zY&utm_source=chatgpt.com))

 ## Features
 - Processes a movie dataset (e.g., TMDB data).